This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 The Supreme Court of India is the final court of appeal concerning all forms of disputes.
 The High Courts under their Writ Jurisdiction are a preferred forum for adjudication of aviation disputes.
 Lessors have taken to the High Courts for lodging winding-up petitions against defaulting lessees, or praying for issuance of writs directing the DGCA to act upon their deregistration request in time.
 Petitions of lessees requesting delay in the de-registration process so that they could reach settlements with financiers/lessors are not unheard of at the High Courts.

-Aviation disputes concerning consumers vis-à-vis airlines and airports authorities are preferred in the three-tier consumer disputes redressal forums established under the Consumer Protection Act, 2019, with appeals lying before the Supreme Court.
+Aviation disputes concerning consumers vis-à-vis airlines and airports authorities are preferred in the three-tier consumer disputes redressal forums established under the Consumer Protection Act, 2019 (“CPA”), with appeals lying before the Supreme Court.

-Furthermore, the Airport Economic Regulatory Authority Appellate Tribunal was established under Section 17 of the Airport Economic Regulatory Authority of India Act, 2008 to adjudicate any dispute between service providers and consumers.
-The appeals against the orders of the Tribunal lie before the Supreme Court under Section 31(1) of the Act.
+Furthermore, the AERA Appellate Tribunal was established under Section 17 of the AERA Act to adjudicate any dispute between service providers and consumers.
+Appeals against the orders of the said Appellate Tribunal lie before the Supreme Court under Section 31(1) of the AERA Act.

 Criminal proceedings shall be initiated by the Regional Director/Head of Directorate as per the procedure laid down in the Code of Criminal Procedure, 1973.
-In view of the fact that offences under the Aircraft Act and Aircraft Rules (except violation of Rule 91 of the Aircraft Rules) are non-cognisable and bailable, the criminal complaint can be filed in the court of a Magistrate of competent jurisdiction depending on the Police Station where the offence was committed.
-In case of violation of Rule 91 of the Aircraft Rules (cognisable offence), a First Information Report (“FIR”) may be registered with the Police, who will prosecute the offenders directly.
+In view of the fact that offences under the Aircraft Act and Aircraft Rules (except violation of Rule 91 of the Aircraft Rules) are non-cognisable and bailable, a criminal complaint can be filed in the court of a Magistrate of competent jurisdiction depending on the Police Station where the offence was committed.
+In case of violation of Rule 91 of the Aircraft Rules (which is a cognisable offence dealing with the prohibition of slaughtering and flaying of animals, and depositing of rubbish and other polluted or obnoxious matters in the vicinity of aerodrome), a First Information Report (“FIR”) may be registered with the Police, who will prosecute the offenders directly.

 3.4 What service requirements apply for the service of court proceedings, and do these differ for domestic airlines/parties and non-domestic airlines/parties?